Learning Hard Retrieval Decoder Attention for Transformers: Introduction

 \section{Introduction}

-The Transformer translation model \cite{vaswani2017attention}, which has outperformed previous RNN/CNN based sequence-to-sequence models, is based on multi-head attention networks.
-The multi-head attention mechanism, which computes several scaled dot-product attention in parallel, can be more efficiently parallelized at sequence level than RNNs \cite{sutskever2014sequence,bahdanau2014neural}, while addressing the drawback of CNNs \cite{gehring2017convolutional} which can only model contexts inside a fixed window.
+The Transformer translation model \citep{vaswani2017attention}, which has outperformed previous RNN/CNN based sequence-to-sequence models \citep{sutskever2014sequence,bahdanau2014neural,gehring2017convolutional}, is based on multi-head attention networks.
+The multi-head attention mechanism, which computes several scaled dot-product attentions in parallel, can be efficiently parallelized at sequence level.

-Even though the advantages in parallelization of the multi-head attention mechanism, recent studies \cite{zhang2018accelerating,dai2019transformer,ma2019tensorized,kitaev2020reformer,angelos2020transformers,wang2020linformer,iz2020longformer,rewon2020generating,zhang2020tensorcoder} suggest that the computation the scaled dot-product attention is not sufficiently efficient, especially when handling very long sequences, due to the quadratic increasing size of the attention matrix.

-In this paper, we study to accelerate the inference of the scaled dot-product attention in another perspective.
-Specifically, we propose to learn a hard retrieval attention which only attends to one position in the sequence rather than all tokens to simplify the computation of the scaled dot-product attention.
-Since the hard attention mechanism only attends to one token, the matrix multiplication between attention probabilities and the value sequence in the standard scaled dot-product attention can be achieved by a simple and efficient retrieval operation.
+In this paper, we investigate whether we can replace scaled dot-product attention by learning a simpler hard retrieval based attention that attends to a single token only.
+This simplifies computation and increases speed.
+We show that this can indeed be achieved by a simple and efficient retrieval operation while preserving translation quality.

 Our contributions are as follows: